Once reluctant to join in on card rewards, my wife made some savvy cards rewards moves on a recent weekend getaway.

 Maxing out on rewards categories, then paying everyone’s dinner bill

 Her final bit of credit card glory came when she told me she used the Propel card to pay for gas.
 My initial reaction was that this was a small misstep, but she quickly corrected me.
-I didn’t realize the Propel card counts gas among its 3 percent cash back categories.
-I thought gas fell under “other purchases” that earn 1 percent, and our Blue Cash Everyday® Card from American Express (2 percent back at U.S. gas stations) would have been a better choice.
+I didn’t realize the Propel card counts gas among its 3x points categories.
+I thought gas fell under “other purchases” that earn 1x points, and our Blue Cash Everyday® Card from American Express (2 percent back at U.S. gas stations) would have been a better choice.

 On $59 in gas, the difference was a mere 59 cents, but the value of one-upping your spouse (who makes a living as a credit card expert, no less) can be priceless.
 Especially since I admitted to using the wrong card on a recent fill-up of my own!